pmizio/typescript-tools.nvim/README.md

   <summary>Show more</summary>
   <p>
     <br>
-    To get IntelliSense for `styled-components`, you need to install the tsserver plugin globally, which enables support for it:
+    To get IntelliSense for <code>styled-components</code>, you need to install the tsserver plugin globally, which enables support for it:
   </p>

 ```